-The socioeconomics and environmental justice study area for the Proposed Action represents the portions of Newark, Bayonne, and Jersey City within approximately 0.25 mile (1,320 feet) of the NB-HCE between Interchanges 14 and 14A.
+The socioeconomics study area for the Proposed Action represents the portions of Newark, Bayonne, and Jersey City within approximately 0.25 mile (1,320 feet) of the NB-HCE between Interchanges 14 and 14A.
 This distance reflects the typical extent of freeway operational and accessibility effects, for example, noise and development influence, on communities nearby the freeway.

-Population, race, income, and limited English proficiency data for the existing conditions analysis was compiled at the largest scale of Census geography for such data, the Census Block Group, using the most recently available information published by the United States Census Bureau, specifically, the American Community Survey (ACS) 2016-2020 5-year Estimates released on March 17, 2022, and Public Use Microdata Sample files released on March 31, 2022.
+Demographic data for the existing conditions analysis was compiled at the largest scale of Census geography for such data, the Census Block Group, using the United States Census Bureau American Community Survey (ACS) 2016-2020 5-year Estimates released on March 17, 2022, and Public Use Microdata Sample files released on March 31, 2022.

-The U.S. Environmental Protection Agency (EPA) has developed an environmental justice mapping and screening tool, EJScreen (EPA 2022a), based on nationally consistent data and an approach that combines environmental and demographic indicators in maps and reports.
-Following enactment of the New Jersey Environmental Justice Law, NJDEP created an online interactive "Environmental Justice Mapping, Assessment and Protection (EJMAP) mapping tool, to identify overburdened communities, the criteria each block group meets, and the municipality for which the overburdened community is designated.
+NJDEP has created an online interactive mapping tool, to describe community character, identify overburdened communities, the criteria each block group meets, and the municipality for which the overburdened community is designated.
 The State of New Jersey established the following criteria for identifying census block groups as overburdened: